Rain, thunderstorms possible for parts of Texas and Gulf Coast; additional rain and mountain snow forecast out West

-Today Cloudy with scattered snow showers this morning...then mostly sunny this afternoon.
-Little or no additional snow accumulation.
-Highs in the lower 20s.
-West winds 15 to 20 mph.
+Today Cloudy.
+Scattered snow showers after midnight...then scattered flurries.
+Little or no snow accumulation.
+Highs around 30.
+West winds 10 to 15 mph with gusts up to 25 mph.
 Chance of snow 50 percent.

 Tonight Mostly cloudy.
 Lows in the mid 20s.
 Northwest winds around 5 mph in the evening...becoming light and variable.

 Saturday Mostly cloudy.
 Highs in the mid 30s.
 Light and variable winds.